Insular cortex: Emotions

 The insular cortex, in particular its most anterior portion, is considered a limbic-related cortex.
 The insula has increasingly become the focus of attention for its role in body representation and subjective emotional experience.
 In particular, Antonio Damasio has proposed that this region plays a role in mapping visceral states that are associated with emotional experience, giving rise to conscious feelings.
 This is in essence a neurobiological formulation of the ideas of William James, who first proposed that subjective emotional experience (i.e., feelings) arise from our brain's interpretation of bodily states that are elicited by emotional events.
 This is an example of embodied cognition.

 In terms of function, the insula is believed to process convergent information to produce an emotionally relevant context for sensory experience.
 To be specific, the anterior insula is related more to olfactory, gustatory, viscero-autonomic, and limbic function, whereas the posterior insula is related more to auditory-somesthetic-skeletomotor function.
 Functional imaging experiments have revealed that the insula has an important role in pain experience and the experience of a number of basic emotions, including anger, fear, disgust, happiness, and sadness.

-The anterior insular cortex (AIC) is believed to be responsible for emotional feelings, including maternal and romantic love, anger, fear, sadness, happiness, sexual arousal, disgust, aversion, unfairness, inequity, indignation, uncertainty, disbelief, social exclusion, trust, empathy, sculptural beauty, a ‘state of union with God’, and hallucinogenic states.
+The anterior insular cortex (AIC) is believed to be correlated to emotional sensations, including maternal and romantic love, anger, fear, sadness, happiness, sexual arousal, disgust, aversion, unfairness, inequity, indignation, uncertainty, disbelief, social exclusion, trust, empathy, sculptural beauty, a 'state of union with God', and hallucinogenic states.

 Functional imaging studies have also implicated the insula in conscious desires, such as food craving and drug craving.
 What is common to all of these emotional states is that they each change the body in some way and are associated with highly salient subjective qualities.
 The insula is well-situated for the integration of information relating to bodily states into higher-order cognitive and emotional processes.
 The insula receives information from "homeostatic afferent" sensory pathways via the thalamus and sends output to a number of other limbic-related structures, such as the amygdala, the ventral striatum, and the orbitofrontal cortex, as well as to motor cortices.

 A study using magnetic resonance imaging found that the right anterior insula is significantly thicker in people that meditate.
 Other research into brain activity and meditation has shown an increase in grey matter in areas of the brain including the insular cortex.

 Another study using voxel-based morphometry and MRI on experienced Vipassana meditators was done to extend the findings of Lazar et al., which found increased grey matter concentrations in this and other areas of the brain in experienced meditators.